wp-plugins/music-seller/readme.txt

 The plugin creates a secure folder that is not accessible without making a payment for the specific file(s) first.
 It's impossible to steal your files for free, even the previews are well protected.

 == Changelog ==

+= 3.2 =
+* Ability to select checkout page and order cancellation return page.

 = 3.1 =
 * Order replication fix, email delivery fix, return button from paypal fix.